fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-2-0.md

 TypeScript 2.0 provides a set of additional module resolution knops to *inform* the compiler where to find declarations for a given module.

-See [Module Resolution](http://www.typescriptlang.org/docs/handbook/module-resolution.html) documentation for more details.
+See [Module Resolution ↗](http://www.typescriptlang.org/docs/handbook/module-resolution.html) documentation for more details.

 ## Base URL {#base-url}